Macross: Legal complications with international distribution

 Harmony Gold purchased the international distribution rights for the Macross series and between 1999 and 2003 filed trademarks on the distribution of Macross merchandise and media outside of Japan.
 Harmony Gold's international distribution rights are under dispute however as they bought the rights from the Japanese company, Tatsunoko Production, which in a court ruling against companies, Studio Nue and Big West, was ruled to have only the rights to the international distribution of The Super Dimension Fortress Macross and no legal claim to the rest of the franchise; those belonging to the latter companies.
 Harmony Gold claims that the case does not apply to them since it occurred in Japan and does not apply to the international distribution rights.
 Harmony Gold continued to re-affirm their claim to the international distribution through cease and desist letters, resulting in later Macross series not being distributed outside of Japan.

 On March 1, 2021, Big West, Studio Nue, and Harmony Gold came to an agreement.
 Harmony Gold would no longer hinder Big West's distribution of Macross properties outside Japan and Harmony Gold would be allowed to release their upcoming Robotech film in Japan.

 Starting in August 2024, Macross was made available via Disney+ for streaming worldwide outside the US (via the Star hub), with the exception of the Super Dimension Fortress Macross and Do You Remember Love? that are currently available only in Japan.
 On January 13, 2025, it was made available in the US via Hulu.

-It's important to notice that streaming on Disney+ is only occurring in Japan and some Asian and English-speaking countries, with English, Chinese and Korean subtitles.
+Streaming on Disney+ is only occurring in Japan and some Asian and English-speaking countries, with English, Chinese and Korean subtitles.
 The last roll out was for the US in January 2025.
 It's unknown when, or even if, Disney+ is planning to expand it to more territories with more languages.